trimstray/nginx-admins-handbook/doc/RULES.md

   > Use `include` directive to move and to split common server settings into a multiple files and to attach your specific code to global config or contexts.
 This helps in organizing code into logical components.
 Inclusions are processed recursively, that is, an include file can further have include statements.

-  > I always try to keep multiple directories in root of configuration tree.
+  > I always try to keep multiple directories in a root of configuration tree.
 These directories stores all configuration files which are attached to the main file (e.g. `nginx.conf`) and, if necessary, mostly to the files which has `server` directives.

   > I prefer the following structure:
   >